james-t-larson/neutral-times-api/taskell.md

 - Implment Basic authentication if toggled on. use env vars
 - Integrate with GDELT
     > The GDELT docs can be found here: https://blog.gdeltproject.org/gdelt-doc-2-0-api-debuts/Thjq
+- Integrate with a fact checker
+    > Can use the responses from this as a way to train the assistant with fine tuning.
+- Integrate with some kind of plagarism checker
+    > Need to make sure that these are effective.
+    > Can use the responses from this as a way to train the assistant with fine tuning.

 ## Doing